Tales of a Fourth Grade Nothing

 by Judy Blume (1972)

-Know, too, that Blume’s influence runs deep.
-Current popular authors like Andrew Clements (Frindle), Jacqueline Davies (The Lemonade War), Jason Reynolds (Ghost), and Dan Gutman (The Homework Machine) have learned from Judy Blume.
+Judy Blume is an award-winning, best-selling author who has given us funny, awkward, and honest characters for decades, characters who are just trying to navigate everyday life experiences.
+Blume’s influence runs deep.
+Popular authors like Andrew Clements (Frindle), Jacqueline Davies (The Lemonade War), Jason Reynolds (Ghost), and Dan Gutman (The Homework Machine) have learned from Judy Blume.
 Put kids in their milieu.
-Let them talk freely and candidly among themselves in the innocent, candid, and true way that kids really talk.
-And your readers will flock like seagulls to your stories.
+Let them talk freely among themselves in the innocent, candid, and true way that kids really talk.
+And readers will flock like seagulls to your stories.
 That’s why the Fudge books are still in print.
 They’ve wrought a legacy.